Getting rid of a pain in the neck: Chiropractic Association calls for regulation of industry

 SINGAPORE: Avid mountain biker and golfer Ho Shuwen, suffering from a strain in his neck and back some years ago, walked into a random chiropractor in Bukit Timah Plaza.

-Having gone to a chiropractor once before and experienced relief, the 37-yer-old business development executive expected the same outcome this time round.
+Having gone to a chiropractor once before and experienced relief, the 37-year-old business development executive expected the same outcome this time round.

 His neck was assessed as being in a bad shape and needing several sessions, so he coughed up more than S$2,000 for 40 treatments.
 He went diligently three times a week as prescribed for more than a month, but saw no improvement.